Washington 10-Day Notice to Comply or Vacate

 - Check your lease.
 If the lease grants more time or additional means to serve the notice the additional terms must be complied with.

 - The time and manner of service is strictly construed against the landlord.
-See our instructions on serving eviction notices.
+Our forms have instructions on how to serve the notice to comply or vacate.

 - Do not include rent.
 Rent should be on a 3-day notice to pay rent or vacate.